fossillogic/shark/README.md

 ## **License**

-This project is licensed under the [Mozilla Public License](LICENSE).
+This project is licensed under the [Apache Public License](LICENSE).